usubalang/usuba/_posts/2020-08-16-future-work.md

 prevents us from parallelizing Rectangle's vsliced implementation on general purpose registers.

-In practice though, the `_pdep_u64` intrinsic could be used to interleave several inputs of vsliced Rectangle in the same 64-bit register.
-This instructions take a register `a` and an integer `mask` as parameters, and dispatches the bits of `a` to a new registers following the pattern in `mask`.
+In practice though, the `_pdep_u64` intrinsic can be used to interleave 4 independent 64-bit inputs of Rectangle in 4 64-bit registers.
+This instruction takes a register `a` and an integer `mask` as parameters, and dispatches the bits of `a` to a new registers following the pattern specified in `mask`.
 For instance, using `_pdep_u64` with the mask `0x8888888888888888` would dispatch a 16-bit input of Rectangle into a 64-bit register as follows:

 <p align="center" style="margin-top:30px;margin-bottom:30px;">
 <img style="height:auto;width:auto;max-width:100%" src="{{ site.baseurl }}/assets/images/blog/pdep_u64-1.png">